lookit/lookit-docs/docs/source/features.rst

 research!
 Here are some cases where other tools will likely be a better
 fit:

--  Medical research conducted by HIPAA-covered entities.
+-  Medical research conducted by HIPAA-covered entities or individuals.
 Lookit is not yet HIPAA compliant.
-(Note that HIPAA applies based on the status of the researcher - not just on the type of information collected.
+(Note that HIPAA applies based on the status of the researcher/healthcare provider - not just on the type of information collected.
-   Academic researchers can generally collect health information without being covered by HIPAA.)
+   Academic researchers can generally collect health information without being covered by HIPAA, and more than one hospital-based research labs have successfully negotiated data agreements allowing them to use Lookit for some types of studies.)

 -  Short one-off survey studies where you want to minimize time required to participate, and even asking families to create a login would be